 The computational study of Zernike polynomials has a rich history, characterized by the development of numerous methods to enhance their evaluation and application.
 Initially, computational approaches relied on direct evaluation techniques.
 Despite their straightforward nature, these techniques were often computationally expensive and prone to numerical instability.
 Over time, more sophisticated methods have emerged, such as the use of recurrence relations \cite{chong_comparative_2003, novak_efficient_2013, singh_fast_2010, deng_stable_2016, papakostas_numerical_2008, kintner_recurrence_1976, prata_algorithm_1989}.
 These studies successfully addressed instability issues for higher mode numbers and provided fast algorithms for calculating Zernike polynomials.
-However, the proposed recurrence relations require additional formulas for edge cases, adding minor complexity to coding implementations, particularly on GPUs, which are relatively slow for conditional executions.
+However, the proposed recurrence relations require additional formulas for edge cases, adding minor complexity to coding implementations, particularly on Graphics Processing Units (GPUs), which are relatively slow for conditional executions.

 Recent advancements in parallel computing have spurred further efforts to utilize computational resources more efficiently.
 Qin et al. employed the Jacobi recursion relation in conjunction with the relationship between Zernike and Jacobi polynomials to decouple radial polynomials and vectorize operations \cite{qin_parallel_2012}.
 They reported faster execution times than previous recursive methods such as those by Prata, Kintner, and others.
-However, their implementation was limited to CPUs.
+However, their implementation was limited to Central Processing Units (CPUs).
 Janssen et al. described Zernike polynomials in terms of the discrete Fourier transform (DFT) \cite{janssen_computing_2007}, and a subsequent study implemented the DFT approach for Zernike polynomial calculation on GPUs \cite{al-rawi_ultra-fast_2023}.
+Zhang et al. developed an algorithm to reduce memory usage and increase speed by using a balanced binary scheme \cite{zhang_balanced_2023}.
 Despite significant progress in improving the accuracy and speed of Zernike polynomial computations, there remains a notable lack of open-source packages that implement these advanced methods.